He would cringe at hearing the word applied to him, but George Dolan was—plug your ears, George—an institution.

 (At one time the early edition of the Star-Telegram was delivered daily as far west as Roswell, New Mexico!)

 West Texans got their news from the Star-Telegram—even their local news.
-The newspaper hired dozens of “stringers” in small towns to the west—Rising Star, Dublin, De Leon—to phone in local news for the first edition.
+The newspaper hired dozens of “stringers” in small towns to the west—Rising Star, Dublin, De Leon—to phone in local news for the state editions.